 General Overview

 About 50,000 people live in the Mid-Coast region of Oregon.
 The human population is estimated to grow by about 10,000 people in the next 40 years, but rate of population growth is expected to decline.
-The projected demographic shift is towards older population.
+The projected demographic shift is towards an older population.

 Land use is primarily private, state, and federal forests (96.5%).
 Other land uses include livestock grazing, rural residential development, and urban development.